 "It's not a question of whether there's going to be pain and damage.
-It's a question of how much," says Alan Silberberg, CEO of Digijacks, a cybersecurity consulting firm that advises on crisis management.
+It's a question of how much," says Alan Silberberg, CEO of Digijaks, a cybersecurity consulting firm that advises on crisis management.

 Make no mistake: Etiquette matters.
 Although a typical breach scenario may seem far removed from a "Miss Manners" advice column, there are important takeaways about how to manage events and issue a meaningful mea culpa.